vyos/vyos-documentation/docs/services/udp-broadcast-relay.rst

 .. cfgcmd:: set service broadcast-relay id <n> description <description>

    A description can be added for each and every unique relay ID.
-This is usefull to distinguish between multiple different ports/appliactions.
+This is useful to distinguish between multiple different ports/appliactions.

 .. cfgcmd:: set service broadcast-relay id <n> interface <interface>